 Leading Meeting – Meeting Cancelled

 This dream depicts the Jungian 'Individuation' concept which was developed by Carl Jung.
-'Individuation' is a process in which an… Continue
+'Individuation' is a process in which an individual differentiates from others having their own personal… Continue

 Added by Stephen Hennigan on May 24, 2015 at 6:52pm —

 "The world-side has been violent toward the feminine.
 Some speak of how we need to return the earth to the feminine, that the masculine energies are destroying the earth.
 But the feminine always needs the balance of the masculine, just as the masculine needs the balance of the feminine.
-And it is… Continue
+And it is true that we are out of balance.
+The world fears the feminine.
+She is… Continue

 Added by Laura Smith-Riva on May 23, 2015 at 7:39am —